alexconst/terraform_recipes/elasticsearch_cluster/README.md

 - 3 Elasticsearch nodes
 - AWS ELB with stickiness enabled, but the expiration is set to 10s as to allow checking the ELB in action
 - creates security groups for the Elasticsearch nodes (opens port 22 and 9200) and the AWS ELB (opens port 9200)
+- for demonstration purposes the ES instances are set to `t2.micro`, but on a real scenario these could be adjusted to better fit the problem at hand (eg: logging, searching, amount of data).

 # Deploying